95trading/xkucoin/README.md

-# 🚩🚩🚩 Script Treo Trình Duyệt Auto Tap $XKUCOIN v1.0 🚩🚩🚩
+#  Auto Tap Browser Script for $XKUCOIN v1.0

-Nếu bạn đang gặp lỗi tường lửa khi treo bot hoặc dùng giả lập trình duyệt số lượng lớn, hãy thử sử dụng script này!
+If you're facing firewall issues while running the bot or using a large number of browser emulators, you can use this script!

-## 🔄 Cập nhật Script XKUCOIN v1.0
+## 🔄 XKUCOIN Script v1.0 Update
-- ✅ Tự động Tap
+- ✅ Auto Tap feature
-- ✅ Tùy chỉnh tốc độ Tap
+- ✅ Adjustable Tap speed

-## 📌 Link chơi game:
+## 📌 Game Link:
 [xKucoin Mini App](https://t.me/xkucoinbot/kucoinminiapp?startapp=cm91dGU9JTJGdGFwLWdhbWUlM0ZpbnZpdGVyVXNlcklkJTNEODczNDAwNDM5JTI2cmNvZGUlM0Q=)

-### Hướng dẫn cài đặt:
+### Installation Guide:

-#### 1️⃣ Cài đặt Extension:
+#### 1️⃣ Install Extension:
-- Tải file extension và giải nén ra thư mục [VIOLENT MOD](https://drive.google.com/file/d/15TO99nbim24Ng7l48K9VvIFgv5we4v2u/view?usp=sharing)
+- Download and extract the extension file to the folder [VIOLENT MOD](https://drive.google.com/file/d/15TO99nbim24Ng7l48K9VvIFgv5we4v2u/view?usp=sharing)
-- Dán link `chrome://extensions/` trên thanh tìm kiếm
+- Paste `chrome://extensions/` into the browser's address bar
-- Bật chế độ **Developer mode**
+- Enable **Developer mode**
-- Bấm nút **Load unpacked**, chọn đến thư mục `VIOLENT MOD` đã giải nén là cài xong.
+- Click **Load unpacked**, then select the `VIOLENT MOD` folder you extracted earlier to complete the installation.

-#### 2️⃣ Cài đặt Script:
+#### 2️⃣ Install the Script:
-- Click vào link sau hoặc dán vào trình duyệt Cent: [AUTO XKUCOIN SCRIPT v1.0](https://www.dropbox.com/scl/fi/nmaflgi14dpfxe0c88l5f/xkucoin.js?rlkey=gst8e8hebayt0nf8no5anndum&st=rq20sm4o&dl=1&filename=xkucoin.user.js)
+- Click this link or paste it into Cent browser: [AUTO XKUCOIN SCRIPT v1.0](https://www.dropbox.com/scl/fi/nmaflgi14dpfxe0c88l5f/xkucoin.js?rlkey=gst8e8hebayt0nf8no5anndum&st=rq20sm4o&dl=1&filename=xkucoin.user.js)
-- Khi cửa sổ yêu cầu **Installing script** hiện ra, bấm nút **Install**.
+- When the **Installing script** window appears, click **Install**.
-- Đóng tất cả cửa sổ lại.
+- Close all other windows.
-- Mở [Telegram Web](https://web.telegram.org/), vào game và bật/tắt chức năng (phải mở trình duyệt thì script mới chạy).
+- Open [Telegram Web](https://web.telegram.org/), start the game, and enable/disable the function (the script will only run if the browser is open).

 ---

-## 🔥 Script sử dụng chung cách thức:
+## 🔥 Other Scripts Using the Same Method:

-Sau khi cài đặt **Extension VIOLET** ở bước 1, bạn chỉ cần cài thêm các script dưới đây để chạy game tương ứng:
+Once you've installed the **VIOLET Extension** in step 1, you can install the following scripts to run their respective games:

 - GEMZ: [Link Script](https://t.me/trader95channel/459?single)
 - MOONBIX: [Link Script](https://t.me/trader95channel/603)